-9.4 Effect of number of updates
+7.4 Effect of Number of Updates

-Figure 9 gives the effect of varying the number of update operations from one million to 100 millions (in a log scale) on the number of erase operations for both one-dimensional (i.e., FAST-Btree, LA-tree, and FD-tree in Fig. 10a) and multidimensional index structures (i.e., FAST-Rtree and RFTL in Fig. 10b).
+Figure 7 gives the effect of varying the number of update operations from one million to 100 millions (in a log scale) on the number of erase operations for both one-dimensional (i.e., FAST-Btree, LA-tree, and FD-tree in Figure 8(a)) and multi-dimensional index structures (i.e., FAST-Rtree and RFTL in Figure 8(b)).
 As we are only interested in update operations, the workload for the experiments in this section is just a stream of incoming update operations, up to 100 million operations.
 As can be seen from the figure, FAST scales well with the number of updates and still maintains its superior performance over its counterparts from both one-dimensional (LA-tree) and multi-dimensional index structures (RFTL).
-FAST performs slightly better than FD-tree; this is because FD-tree (one dimensional index structure) is buffering some of the tree updates in memory and flushes them when needed, but FAST applies a flushing policy, which flushes only the block with the highest number of updates.
-In addition, FAST\ slightly outperforms FAST because FAST\ flushing policy employs a Top-1 algorithm that maximizes the number of updates per block and minimize the timestamp at which the block has been updated, hence the total amortized update cost in FAST\ is less than FAST.
+FAST performs slightly better than FD-tree; this is because FD-tree (one dimensional index structure) is buffering some of the tree updates in memory and flushes them when needed, but FAST applies a smart flushing policy, which flushes only the block with the highest number of updates.